 Reiki lifestyle is one of balance and empowerment — empowering you to live a healthy, happy life.

-Are you confused about what products are high quality and worth the price tag?
-In order to help you make smart, practical choices that strengthen your well-being everyday, I’m sharing some of the same suggestions I offer my private clients.
-Everything listed here is something I use for myself and my family.
 All these products are superior quality and well priced.
 This information is offered to enhance your self-care, and in no way replaces your relationship with your physician.
 Full disclosure: I have an affiliate relationship with some of the businesses mentioned.

 My basic strategy for health and happiness starts with Reiki, chocolate, and tea.
 These are part of my every day (ok, no chocolate when I’m fasting — although I dream of a chocolate fast), and each is covered in detail elsewhere.
 But there is more that I do as I feel the need.